The Vaginal Tightness Myth Is Damaging & Dangerous

-The following is an edited extract from Losing It: Sex Education For The 21st Century by Sophia Smith Galer.
+The following is an edited excerpt from Losing It: Sex Education For The 21st Century by Sophia Smith Galer.

 Advertisement